Erythropoietic Protoporphyria (EPP) or Protoporphyria

 In an occasional patient, protoporphyrin causes liver problems, so monitoring liver function is important.
 EPP patients should also not use any drug or anesthetic which causes cholestasis (slowing down bile flow), and should also avoid alcohol.
 Women should avoid medications containing estrogen (birth-control pills, hormone replacement therapy), and men should avoid testosterone supplements, as these substances can also have deleterious effects on the liver of a person with EPP.

 Consult a specialist.
 Because EPP is a rare condition, most physicians are not knowledgeable about it.
-Primary care or Emergency Room doctors can contact EPP expert: Dr. Micheline Mathews-Roth, Harvard Medical School, 617-525-8249.
-The American Porphyria Foundation, 713-266-9617 can also provide further information.
+Contact The American Porphyria Foundation, 713-266-9617 for contact with an expert and to provide further information.
 A Medic Alert bracelet with instructions to contact a specialist if needed is a worthwhile precaution.

 Yearly monitoring.
 Testing to include erythrocyte total protoporphyrin, plasma porphyrin, complete blood counts, ferritin and liver function tests should be done yearly.
 Porphyry levels are expected to be stable and liver tests to remain normal.
 EPP patients may have evidence of iron deficiency, and an iron supplement may be advisable if the serum ferritin is below about 20 ng/mL.